alvarogarcia7/gilded-rose-kata-java/README.md

   * Follow TDD to add the new feature (`Conjured Item` support)
   * Do not add more unit test coverage, as there is no request for further user stories/business features*

+### Protecting the Item

+As the Item class cannot be modified, I've created a wrapper to push the behavior to the new class.

 [gildedrose]: https://github.com/emilybache/GildedRose-Refactoring-Kata/tree/master/Java
 [emilybache]: https://github.com/emilybache